sheeeuWu/nodejs-setup-issue-solution/README.md

-# ⭐Issue I face after installing latest LTS Nodejs Version⭐
+# ⭐Issue I faced after installing the latest LTS Node.js Version ⭐

 ---

-Run all the commands shown in the attached image in window powershell (not in command promt)
+Run all the commands shown in the attached image in Windows PowerShell (not in Command Prompt).

 ---

-stack overflow link :
+Stack Overflow link: